How to get a building permit (građevinska dozvola) in Croatia: Guide for 2023

-This permit includes all the construction standards including security, material, housing, and construction.
+The permit includes all the construction standards, including security, material, housing, and construction.
 If you are an investor in a future building, you must apply for the issuance of a building permit.
-The investor is called “investitor” in Croatian.
+The investor is called investitor in Croatian.
 Once a permit is approved, you can start construction.

 In Croatia, construction rules are defined by:

-- Zakon o gradnji (Construction act) – It is available here
+- Zakon o gradnji (Construction act) – view here

-- Zakon o prostornom uređenju (Spatial planning act) – It is available here
+- Zakon o prostornom uređenju (Spatial planning act) – view here

-You are required to obtain a building permit if you plan to implement the following construction projects:
+You are required to obtain a building permit if you plan to implement the following construction projects in Croatia:

 - Construction of a new building

 - Expansion of an existing building